Vanibels/NexusBot-legacy/PrivacyPolicy.md

 Nexus does **not** share data with third parties.
 All information is stored either:

 - Locally in JSON files managed by the bot
-- Within the ShogunSky Discord server context
+- Within the Tenshi Discord server context

 ---

 ### 4. Data Retention

-Data is stored as long as Nexus remains active in the ShogunSky Discord server.
+Data is stored as long as Nexus remains active in the Tenshi Discord server.
 If the bot is removed or shut down, stored data will be deleted after a reasonable cleanup period.

 ---